DrBronzeAge/blockly/README.md

 # blockly
 The web-based visual programming editor.

+My Changes:
-My Changes: added the closure library and made the necessary changes to demos/code/index.html to enable enable live editing of core and blocks files
+*added the closure library and made the necessary changes to demos/code/index.html to enable live editing of /core and /blocks files

-Freed up whole colour spectrum by making saturation and value local variables, like hue was Recast the blocks I want to use in Linkitz branded colours
+*freed up whole colour spectrum by making saturation and value local variables, like hue was Recast the blocks I want to use in Linkitz branded colours